 The funerary grave, on a platform in front of two monumental pyramids, contained a fantastic sarcophagus ornamented in gold and silver, symbolizing the nobel's religious and military standing.
 All the removed pieces are now found in the new Royal Tombs of Sipan museum.
 However, a replica tomb remains on the site.

 In the afternoon you travel to the town of Lambayeque to visit the Royal Tombs of Sipan museum where many of these riches are displayed.
-It represents possibly one of the most important archeological findings of recent times.
+It represents possibly one of the most important archaeological findings of recent times.
 The complex houses artifacts from the most illustrious rulers of the Mochica culture including the Lord of Sipan, the old lord of Sipan and the Priest as well as many of their servants and guards.

 The museum itself resembles a truncated pyramid made up of five prisms which are laid diagonally and demonstrate replicas of the Royal emblems of the Lord of Sipan.
 The red and yellow colors which decorate the building are similar to the ochre colors the Mochicas used in their decoration.

 The purpose of the museum’s architectural design is to recreate the spirit of the Mochica temples and to serve as a fully functional museum as well as a mausoleum for the Lord of Sipan and his companions.
 It was inaugurated in 2002 and is one of the most sophisticated museums in Latin America.